vodnalasricharan/onlineclassesbot/README.md

  13. Commit the changes `git commit -am "Your commit message"`
  14. Push Code to Heroku `git push heroku master`
  15. Scale the dynos `heroku ps:scale worker=1`

+ ### Thanks Aditya for this Idea😊.
+ >This Bot is inspired from : https://github.com/1337w0rm/YeetMeet/